iptc/newsinjson/README.md

 We automatically run unit tests on every commit using CircleCI.
 The badge above the title on this page indicates the current status of the unit tests.

+Additionaly the same unit test suite can be run via Javascript with the following:

+    npm install
+    npm test

 Dev schema
 ----------